midnightntwrk/midnight-node-docker/README.md

 1. Clone repo

+2. In `.envrc` set CFG_PRESET to be the environment you wish to point to (E.g. testnet-02).

-2. run `direnv allow` to load the environment variables
+3. run `direnv allow` to load the environment variables

-3. Run `docker-compose up`
+4. Run `docker-compose up`

 The `.envrc` file will automatically create a random private key and save it as `midnight-node.privatekey`.